mszoke01/ArduinoDueArbitraryWaveformGeneratorAndController/README.md

 with custom wave shapes and control using Serial Monitor.
 There are now 7 wave shapes included (sine, triangle, arbitrary, staircase, square root, ring modulator and pseudo noise) each with variables (e.g. wave amplitude, phase shift, vertical shift, etc.) including a sample and hold function capability which can be changed within the Serial Monitor.
-Changing variables and functions will modify the wave shape.
+Changing variables and functions will modify the output wave shape.

 To use:
 1) Upload this sketch to Arduino Due.